ufal/ParlaStats/documentation/ProgDoc.md

 ## 2. Database Communication (and database implementation)
 - This directory contains all scripts and tools for creating and working with the PostgreSQL database locally.
 ### 2.0 Database creation (create_database.sh)
-- A simple shell script which creates the database on the PostgreSQL server and grants all privilages to the user creating it.
+- A simple shell script which creates the database on the PostgreSQL server and grants all privileges to the user creating it.
 - Takes one command line argument - the name of the database.
 - `./create_database.sh parlastatsCS` for example creates the database parlastatsCS on the PostgreSQL server.
 ### 2.1 commands (commands.py)